CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Introduction

 \subsection{Our contributions and outline}

-The basic idea of CQRRPT is simple.
-It starts by taking the method from \cref{subsec:rand_cholqr} and replacing the call to QR on $\sk{\mtx{M}}$ with a call to QRCP on $\sk{\mtx{M}}$.
-It then uses the results from this call to QRCP to give us our pivots, an estimate of $\mtx{M}$'s numerical rank, and the data for our preconditioner in the form of an upper-triangular matrix $\sk{\mtx{R}}$.
+CQRRPT takes the method from \cref{subsec:rand_cholqr} and replaces the call to a QR function on $\sk{\mtx{M}}$ with a call to a QRCP function on $\sk{\mtx{M}}$.
+It uses the results from this call to QRCP to provide: the pivot indices, an estimate of $\mtx{M}$'s numerical rank, and the information for our preconditioner in the form of an upper-triangular matrix~$\sk{\mtx{R}}$.
 The numerical rank estimate is needed to deal with the possibility that $\mtx{M}$ might be rank-deficient.

-CQRRPT's discovery was reported in two independent works, \cite{Balabanov:2022:cholQR} and \cite{RandLAPACK_Book}.
-This paper is a joint effort by the authors of these works to (1) conduct thorough theoretical analyses of this algorithm, and (2) demonstrate experimental results of a high-performance implementation of the algorithm using \RandBLAS{}, as part of the open-source \RandLAPACK{} library.
-With this in mind, we proceed with an outline of the paper.
+CQRRPT's discovery was reported in two independent works~\cite{Balabanov:2022:cholQR} and \cite{RandLAPACK_Book}.
+This paper is a joint effort by the authors of these works to (1) conduct thorough theoretical analysis of this algorithm, and (2) demonstrate experimental results of a high-performance implementation of the algorithm using \RandBLAS and \RandLAPACK.

-\cref{sec:introduce_CQRRPT} starts by formally introducing CQRRPT as \cref{alg:CQRRPT_full}.
+\cref{sec:introduce_CQRRPT} formally introduces CQRRPT as \cref{alg:CQRRPT_full}.
 Our formalism emphasizes how the effect of randomness on CQRRPT's behavior can be isolated in the choice of distribution used for the sketching operator.
-The core operations of CQRRPT are presented in \cref{alg:CQRRPT}, which is analyzed purely as a deterministic algorithm.
-In particular, \cref{thm:correctness} establishes the correctness of CQRRPT's output, and \cref{thm:cond_of_A_pre} characterizes the spectrum of the preconditioned data matrix.
-The remaining results in the section, \cref{thm:cqrrpt_RRQR,thm:cqrrpt_SRRQR}, concern the quality of the pivots that CQRRPT returns for $\mtx{M}$.
-These results are technical, but neither their statements nor their proofs require background in numerical analysis.
-Proofs for this section's results appear in \cref{sec:analysis_exact}.
+The core operations of CQRRPT are presented in \cref{alg:CQRRPT}, which can be analyzed as a purely deterministic algorithm. \cref{thm:correctness} establishes the correctness of CQRRPT's output, and \cref{thm:cond_of_A_pre} characterizes the spectrum of the preconditioned input matrix.
+The remaining results in the section, \cref{thm:cqrrpt_RRQR,thm:cqrrpt_SRRQR}, concern the quality of the pivots obtained for the input matrix.